visitscotland/vs-design-system/frontend/src/components/elements/checkbox/Checkbox.md

 ```

 ### Checkbox Group
-When a group of linked checkboxes are needed, always use a `<fieldset>` element to contain the elements.
-This
+Use a `<fieldset>` element to contain a group of related checkboxes and include a `<legend>` to add a heading explaining the grouping.
-should be title with a `<legend>` element to explain the grouping.

 ```jsx
     <fieldset>